 Working from home presents many unique challenges, as I’m sure you know.
 I have been a work at home mom for many years, in various capacities.
-I have this blog, I teach other women how to start their own blogs, and I also help other moms learn to follow and stick to a keto diet.
+I have this blog, I teach other women how to start their own blogs, and I also help other moms who want to switch to a more natural lifestyle.
 I thought I’d share some of the habits and routines I’ve found to be helpful for anyone who currently works from home or is considering it in the future.
 If you work at an office, I am sure you will still find many of these useful for you.
 Keep in mind, I work from home with seven children and we homeschool.
 So, productivity and time management are a must in my household!

 I learned many of these tips from a few of the courses included in the Productivity Bundle, but that is only available for a few days each year.
 If you do have a chance to look at it, I highly recommend it!
 For the price of one planner, you get nine planners plus ebooks and courses on all things productivity.
 It’s an amazing resource!